OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 Kubernetes exposes two native deployment strategies.

 ### Recreate Deployment Strategy
 The first native deployment strategy is the [Recreate](http://g.octopushq.com/KubernetesRecreateStrategy) deployment.
 This strategy will kill all existing Pod resources before new Pod resources are created.
-This means that only one Pod resource version is exposed at any time, but can result in downtime before the new Pod resources are fully deployed.
+This means that only one Pod resource version is exposed at any time.
+This can result in downtime before the new Pod resources are fully deployed.

 ### Rolling Update Deployment Strategy
 The second native deployment strategy is the [Rolling Update](http://g.octopushq.com/KubernetesRollingStrategy) deployment.
 This strategy will incrementally replace old Pod resources with new ones.
 This means that two Pod resource versions can be deployed and accessible at the same time but can be performed in a way that results in no downtime.